pcla-code/cog-tutor-detector-rot/README.md

 # CogTutorGamingDetectors
-Detecting students exhibiting "Gaming The System" behavior.
+Detecting students exhibiting "Gaming The System" behavior and predicting year end test scores based on these behaviors.

 ## Step 1: Extracting features from raw logfiles